solarslurpi/OG-GrowBuddy/README.md

 Plug it in and __The Sniffer Buddy__:

- - reads the air temperature, humidity, and CO2 level.
+ - Reads the air temperature, humidity, and CO2 level.
 It sends the readings to __The Director__.
-- sends light level information to __The Director__ so that __The Director__ can have a second source (besides a light timer) to determine if the LED grow lights are on or off.
+- Sends light level information to __The Director__ so that __The Director__ can have a second source (besides a light timer) to determine if the LED grow lights are on or off.
 ![sniffer buddy](images/Sniffer_Buddy.JPEG)

 - The __Flipper Buddy__